Our Leadership

 Barbara Bates-Jensen, PhD, RN, FAAN, has been with UCLA for more than 20 years.
 In her leadership role, she hopes to be a catalyst for excellence in the School of Nursing by creating a culture of openness, transparency, and inclusive communication where all students, staff, and faculty voices are heard, along with actively engaged teamwork and collaboration that empowers faculty to thrive in their roles as educators and mentors for nursing professionals.

-Associate Dean for Equity, Diversity, & Inclusion
+Associate Dean for Equity, Diversity, and Inclusion

 Nalo Hamilton, PhD, MSN, APRN-BC, joined UCLA Nursing in 2010.
 As Associate Dean for EDI, she fosters a culture where everyone in the UCLA Nursing community is valued, supported, and empowered to achieve their highest personal and professional goals.